 Nissan e-fuel cell will come from UK

-Nissan has finalised an agreement with the british company Ceres Power to develop a fuel cell technology that will be an alternative to hydrogen.
+Nissan has finalized an agreement with the UK company Ceres Power to develop an e-fuel cell technology that will be an alternative to hydrogen.
 The deal is claimed to take advantage of £772,000 in grant money from Innovate UK and the Office for Low Emission Vehicles (OLEV).

 The funding, part of a £38 million fund from OLEV and Innovate UK, is intended to develop ideas to cut vehicle emissions and make plug-in vehicles drive further.